National identification number: Albania

-The Albanian Identity Number is a unique personal identification number of 10 characters in the format YYMMDDSSSC, where YYMMDD indicates the date of birth and sex (for males MM is 01–12, for females 50 is added to the month of birth so that MM is 51–62), SSS is a sequence number of persons born on the same date (001–999), and C is a checksum letter (A–W).
+The personal number is a unique personal identification number of 10 characters in the format YYMMDDSSSC, where YYMMDD indicates the date of birth and sex (for males MM is 01–12, for females 50 is added to the month of birth so that MM is 51–62; an additional 30 is added for any sex if they are not an Albanian citizen), SSS is a sequence number of persons born on the same date (001–999), and C is a checksum letter (A–W).
 The YY part of the date of birth is calculated from the following table:

 e.g. For people born in the year 2003, YY would be K3.

 Austria

 In Austria there are two schemes to identify individuals: